SamyIOoOI/Hack-Quest/README.md

 - Game improvements such as more Inventory management, extended map locations and story.

 ## Notes
-- The current release is linux only.
-The code itself however supports windows and linux.
-You can download Main_Hack.py and run it using python IDE or command line.
 - The go command uses (north-south-east-west) not up, down, left and right

 ## Requirements